Smiling couple stares at the phone in the man’s hand while the woman holds a credit card.

 Capital

-“Capital” refers to the total amount of money (savings or investment accounts) which you could use to repay a loan in the event your income is disrupted.
-Unsecured credit cards don't require a down payment, so your capital won’t play a part in consideration for a card.
+“Capital” refers to the total amount of money (savings or investment accounts) you could use to repay a loan if your income changes.
+A standard, unsecured credit card doesn’t require a down payment, so your capital won’t play a part in consideration for a card.

-However, saving up in advance could improve your capital if you’re considering a major purchase like a car or a house.
+But if you’re considering a major purchase like a car or a house, saving up could improve your capital.
 For mortgages and auto loans, capital usually refers to your down payment.
 A bigger down payment could demonstrate more financial security and result in a smaller monthly loan payment.

-For a hands-off method of saving money, keep your down-payment funds in a separate account that earns interest.
+For a hands-off method of saving money, keep the money for your down-payment in a separate account that earns interest.

 Collateral